2022 Annual Report

 Rowena Track, Boys & Girls Club of Stamford

 Vincent J. Tufo, Charter Oak Communities

-Candy Yeager, United Way of Western Connecticut
+Candy Yeager, United Way of Coastal and Western Connecticut

 Thank you to our Investors